 There are various types of military discharge, and each comes with its own set of benefits, conditions and requirements.
 Knowing which type of military discharge you are categorized under will help you prepare for life outside the military.
 This information will help you become acquainted with the level of resources that will be available to you after separation.

 Types of Discharge in the Military Include:

 - General Under Honorable Conditions

 - Dishonorable Discharge

 - Government Convenience

-IRR members are completing their initial military service obligation’s eight-year commitment.
-IRR members separate from active duty but are subject to recall to active duty in a national emergency.
+Individual Ready Reserve (IRR) members are completing their initial military service obligation’s eight-year commitment.
+These members are considered separate from active duty but are subject to recall to active duty in a national emergency.

-Thousands and thousands of service members and their families transition to civilian life every year.
-The TAP program provides information and resources to service members and their families to prepare for the move off the installation for good.
-Service members begin the TAP at least a year before separation.
+Thousands of service members and their families transition to civilian life every year, and the government provides a variety of resources to make it a smooth process.
+Notably, the TAP program provides information and resources to service members and their families to prepare for the move off of the installation for good.
+Service members typically begin the TAP at least a year before separation.

 Military Spouse Transition Program

-The Military Spouse Transition Program’s Stepping Beyond is for spouses preparing for the transition to civilian living.
-Pre-transition topics include post-military benefits, healthcare, finances and more – all available 24/7 on Military OneSource for a year after military separation.
+The Military Spouse Transition Program’s Stepping Beyond is to help military spouses also prepare for the transition to civilian living.
+Pre-transition topics include post-military benefits, healthcare, finances and more!
+All of these resources are available 24/7 on Military OneSource for a full year after military separation.